Before adding any treatment to your pond / aquarium or treatment bath:

 8. Beware of water temperature.

-Adding a treatment to a pond where the water is very cold will probably not do any harm, nor will it do any good.
-At low temperatures, the metabolism of parasites, bacteria and fish alike will be lower, which is why fish feed less in the winter (coupled with the fact that they are generally much less active in the winter than in the warmer months).
-Similarly, medicinal treatments will react slower in colder water, and with the parasite's metabolism unlikely to break down enough of the chemical to kill it, the fish are unlikely to significantly benefit from treatments performed during cold weather.
+At low temperatures, the metabolism of parasites, bacteria and fish alike will be lower, which is why fish feed less in the winter (coupled with the fact that they are generally much less active in the winter then in the warmer months).
+Similarly, medicinal treatments will react slower in colder water, meaning that it may take a little longer for the treatment to take effect than normal and may require more than one course of treatment.

 Generally, it is fine to feed fish whilst they are undergoing a course of treatment, as long as they are still eating.
 However, always follow any specific instructions regarding feeding given on the label of the treatment, and do not be tempted to overfeed.
 If the fish are very ill and don't seem to be eating much anyway, it would be best to stop feeding for a few days at the beginning of the course of treatment until the fish have recovered their appetite to avoid reductions in water quality.
 In general, NT Labs’ food products neither react with treatments nor affect filters and fish can safely be fed whilst there is treatment in the pond or aquarium.
 Please be aware that uneaten food will degrade and may pollute water reducing water quality, so if fish are uninterested, do not feed.